openxc/vi-firmware/docs/definitions/mappings.rst

 =========

-The key ``buses`` must be an object, where each field is a CAN bus uses by this signal set, and which CAN controllers are attached on the microcontroller.
+The key ``buses`` must be an object, where each field is a CAN bus uses by this message set, and which CAN controllers are attached on the microcontroller.
 The

 ``controller`` - The integer ID of the CAN controller to which this bus is attached.
 The platforms we are using now only have 2 CAN controllers, identified